 Tensile Test

-The tensile test comes under the destructive test where we apply the gradually increased load up to the material get fracture.
-So a tensile test is a static test as a sub classification.
+The tensile test comes under the destructive test where we apply the gradually increased load up to the material to get a fracture.
+So a tensile test is a static test as a sub-classification.

-Tensile testing is used to find the behaviour of the material when it is subjected to a slowly applied tensile load up to when the material gets a fracture.
+Tensile testing is used to find the behavior of the material when it is subjected to a slowly applied tensile load up to when the material gets a fracture.

 This test will be conducted on the universal testing machine.
-Also, know as UTM.
+Also, known as UTM.

 Universal Testing Machine